- Registration is open. Don't forget to order your FREE tickets here.

 Time: 10am - 5pm

-Tickets are free when ordered online and EUR 10 at the door.
-Registration will open mid-April.
+Tickets will be EUR 10 at the door.

 The "i am not a tourist" Expat Fair will be held in the famous Beurs van Berlage in central Amsterdam.

 T 00 31 (0)20-530 41 4100 31 (0)20-530 41 41